Environment | In harmony with nature

 (Examples)

-・Reduce CO2 emissions from operations
+・Reduce CO2 emissions in operations

 ・Reduce water withdrawal impact in water stress areas